IntensiveCoLearning/english/wodeche_EICL1st.md

 WIH：Hey Geroge ,You know my friend gos to a Phycic . really ？ un huh .
 We should go sometime .I'd love to go. make an appointment
 A: Hey, George , you know my friend goes to a psychic.
 Really ?
 Un-hun . we should go sometime .
 I'd love to go , make an appointmemt

+#### 7.12
+#### 7.13

+#### 7.14
+44
+WIH: Shut up I beat you !
+Don't you remember the rainman's bin ball ?
+Right I learned play in Korea from Korean !
+You think some punk kids can actually beat me ?
+No dad you were try to win you were sweating your pants .
+I'm a damn fine actor .

+R: Dad, I beat you.
+Donn't you remember the Rayman Spinball ?
+F:Ray, I learned to play in Korea from Koreans .
+Do you think some punk kid's gonna actually beat me ?
+R: No dad , you were trying to win you were sweating and panting .
+F:I'm a damn fine actor